Igglybuff/freectl/README.md

 ## License

-MIT License - see LICENSE file for details
+The Unlicense License - see LICENSE file for details.